-These groups should self-isolate for the next 12 weeks.
+These groups should self-isolate until at least the end of June.

-If you have relatives in these groups, please stay away from them for the next 12 weeks.
+If you have relatives in these groups, please stay away from them until at least the end of June.
 If they need help with food and other provisions, considers ways that langar and provisions can be delivered without having any physical contact with them, such as leaving items at their door without any physical contact.

 If you live with relatives in these groups and you have symptoms, please stay at least 2 metres away from them at all times and use a separate bathroom to them.

 If there is only one bathroom at home, anyone with symptoms should only use the bathroom after everyone else has done so.
 That means being the last to bathe.
 The bathroom should be cleaned with bleach-based cleaning products after use by the person with symptoms so that the risk of spreading can be reduced.

 You should also think of what else you can do to help people in these groups, such as making sure kitchens are well stocked and they have enough medication at home.